raspberrypilearning/welcome-to-antarctica/en/step_11.md

 line_highlights:
 ---

-<p>Of the 56 countries signed on the Antarctic Treaty, 55 of them operate some sort of research station on the continent.
+<p>Of the 56 countries that have signed the Antarctic Treaty, 55 of them operate some sort of research station on the continent.
 The number of researchers active on Antartica is roughly 4,800 in the summer and 1,200 in the winter.</p>

 --- /code ---